 Don't be afraid to show off all of your hard work.
 Attend a networking event or job fair to dust off your interview skills and to check out what opportunities are available.
 You never know when the next opportunity will be knocking at your door.

-By applying these tips, your resume will be clean and in top shape for hiring managers.
-What are some of your best practices for resume updating?
+By applying these tips and revising your resume, it will be clean and in top shape for hiring managers.